It is a good idea to cross reference the alpine climbing list because ski touring blends the lines between mountaineering and skiing.

 All of the above, plus:

-The harness should be fitted with a 60cm sling which is then clipped into the collar of the jacket with a small locking carabiner.
-So, if you fall into a crevasse it is easier to grab the krab as opposed to rummaging around your groin for the attachment point
+The harness should be fitted with a 60cm nylon sling which is then clipped into the collar of the jacket with a small locking carabiner.
+So, if you fall into a crevasse it is easier to grab the krab as opposed to rummaging around your groin for the attachment point.
+Petzl and Black Diamond are probably the best brands for this kind of climbing gear.

-These are typically heavy and because we would hope to only occasionally use them it is worth getting hold of specific ski touring crampons like the Grivel Haute Route model.
+Crampons are typically heavy steel, and because we would hope to only occasionally use them, it is worth getting hold of specific ski touring crampons like the Petzl, Grivel and Black Diamond aluminum models.
 These lightweight crampons can’t easily be hired.